Kantara (soundtrack): Controversy

 Although the music was critically well received, Rishab Shetty and the production house Hombale Films were accused for copyright infringement as the song "Varaha Roopam" was lifted from the tune of "Navarasam" from Thaikkudam Bridge's eponymous album released in 2015.
 In 28 October 2022, the Kerala High Court claimed that song could not be used without obtaining permission from Thaikkudam Bridge, thereby instructing them to stop playing the song in theatres and streaming platforms, and on that November, the song video was removed from YouTube.
 During the digital premiere of the film in Amazon Prime Video on 24 November 2022, the song was replaced with a newer version of the track, with the tune being changed.
 This led to criticism from a section of fans, as they believed that it took away "the soul of the film" and initiated to restore the original version.
-A day after its premiere, the Kerala Lower court dismissed Thaikkudam Bridge's plea citing lack of jurisdiction.
-The Copyright claim and the injunction was altogether dismissed by the High Court on 1 Dec 2022 and the original song was returned to all the platforms.
+The original song was later restored after the district court lifted its ban, citing lack of jurisdiction.
+The case was finally dismissed by the Kerala High Court on 25th October 2023, after both sides confirmed that they have reached a private settlement.